sanketky5/Pharmaceutical-Sales-prediction/README.md

 Preprocessing including conversion of non-numeric columns, handling NaN values, and feature extraction from datetime columns.
 Building and training a predictive model for store sales.
-Scaling the data using sklearn's standard scaler for better predictions.
+Scaling the data using sklearn's MinMaxScaler for better predictions.